dev-protocol/docs.devprotocol.xyz/content/pages/2000-stakes-social/dev-token-guide.md

 ## A system that rewards developers

-The mechanism for earning interest on supporter and developer is realized by dividing the interest earned from the supporter's staking between the developer and the supporter.
-In other words, if both the supporter and the developer have an annual rate of 30%, the supporter's staking will generate 60% interest, which will be divided between the developer and the supporter by 30%.
+The mechanism for earning interest on supporter and developer tokens is realized by dividing the interest earned from the supporter’s staking between the developer and the supporter.
+In other words, if both the supporter and the developer have an annual rate of 30%, the supporter’s staking will generate 60% interest, which will be divided between the developer, and the supporter equally (which in this case equates to a rate of 30% each).

 ## Interest rate